 Impact Location: Left side of bus.
-Residual Space Template Contact: The left interior sidewall made contact with the front residual space template (T_1) leaving a transfer mark and cracks on window L1 and a transfer mark on the sidewal beneath window L1.
+Residual Space Template The left interior sidewall made contact with the front residual space template (T_1) eaving a transfer mark and cracks on window L1 and a transfer mark on the sidewall beneath window L1.
+Contact.
 There was no evidence of the interior contacting either the middle (T_2) or rear (T_3) residual space templates.
-Additional Post Test The front windshields sections (left and right) lost retention during the impact.
+The front windshields sections (left and right) lost retention during the impact.
+Additional Post-Test The roof emergency exits opened during the impact.
 Observations: Several emergency exit windows unlatched during the impact.
 Most of the seats on the right side of the bus detached from their wall mounts.